{""}

 Benefits of Tokenized Real Estate

-- Tokenized real estate makes investing in real estate accessible to a broader range of investors.
+• Tokenized real estate makes investing accessible to a broader range of investors.

-- It makes Liquidity possible with tokens being more easily traded than physical assets.
-Tokenized stakes can be sold on secondary markets without waiting for a full property transaction to complete.
+• It creates liquidity, with tokens being more easily traded than physical assets.
+Tokenized real estate stakes can be sold on secondary markets without waiting for a full property transaction to complete.

-- Fraud risks also drops.
-Blockchain technology provides transparency in property ownership, minimising fraud and litigation.
+• Fraud risk also drops.
+Blockchain in real estate provides transparency in property ownership, minimising fraud and litigation.

 Platforms Operating in Dubai Right Now

-PRYPCO Mint is one of the more visible platforms facilitating tokenized property investment in Dubai.
+PRYPCO Mint is one of the more visible platforms facilitating property tokenization in Dubai.
 It allows retail investors to buy fractional ownership stakes in pre-selected residential properties.
 The minimum entry point is significantly lower than buying physical property.

 SmartCrowd is another regulated platform operating in Dubai that has facilitated investments for thousands of users across multiple residential communities.
-Stake is a third option with a similar model, also regulated under the Dubai Financial Services Authority.
+Stake is a third option with a similar model and is also regulated by the Dubai Financial Services Authority.

 The Dubai Land Department and Its Blockchain Infrastructure

 The DLD has not been a passive observer in this shift.
-It has continued to grow one of the more developed digital property registries around the world since it started its real estate blockchain project in 2017.
-It also has a Real Estate Self Transaction (REST) system which enables some real estate transactions to take place without leaving the office.
+It has continued to grow into one of the more developed digital property registries in the world since launching its real estate blockchain project in 2017.
+It also has a Real Estate Self Transaction (REST) system, which enables certain transactions to be completed without leaving the office.

 The DLD's platform connects directly with banks, developers, and other government bodies.
 During the course of a transaction, everyone is updated instantly, and the documents can be checked simultaneously, not one after the other.